criteric/fe2.io-exe/README.md

 Microsoft WebView Runtime is required for this app to work!

-By the way v0.1.0 uses around 100MBs(in my pc) because it uses Webview and this causes it to use more RAM but still lower than Google.
+By the way, v0.1.0 uses around 100 MB (on my PC) because it uses WebView.
+This causes it to use more RAM, but it's still lower than Chrome.

-I will release another app that uses more less RAM later.
+I will release another version later that uses much less RAM.